idafensp/ar2dtool/README.md

 - GENERATE_FLAGS: you can specify one or more of the flags below to define which files you want to generate:

-* -gv/GV: using -gv a DOT source file will be generated as FileToOutputFile.gv.
+** -gv/GV: using -gv a DOT source file will be generated as FileToOutputFile.gv.
 Using -GV will also compile the DOT source code into an image with the format specified in OutputFileType.

-* gml (NOT SUPPORTED YET): using -gml a GraphML source file will be generated as FileToOutputFile.graphml.
+** -gml (NOT SUPPORTED YET): using -gml a GraphML source file will be generated as FileToOutputFile.graphml.

 - [-d] optional flag for debugging.